 Minted bars are usually produced to a high class finish, many with beautiful and interesting designs.
 In contrast, cast bars can have an irregular appearance as they are created by pouring molten metal into a mould.
 There is a price differential between minted and cast bars as the production costs of minted bars are higher and they are usually attractively packaged to prevent damage.

 Investing in larger bullion bars will usually achieve the best purchase price in terms of price per gram of metal but this can cause liquidity issues in the future if a large investment piece has to be sold to fund a relatively small expense.
 The range of bars available allows investors to plan ahead, combining perhaps a single larger bar, to be held long-term, with smaller bars that can be sold as and when required to satisfy a single, or even multiple unexpected financial needs.

-Bullion Coins are legal tender in their country of origin and benefit from legal protection against counterfeiting due to this status.
+Bullion Coins are, or were, legal tender in their country of origin and benefit from legal protection against counterfeiting due to this status.
 Coins have a face value and are guaranteed by the government producing them in terms of quality.
 They may also have a limited production run which can increase the collectability value beyond the base value of the metals in the coin.
 You can browse the current European Commission list of accepted bullion coins and the additional UK list.

 Production costs for coins are relatively high compared to some bars and typical metal content will be up to 1 Troy Ounce though larger versions up to 1 kg, particularly in Silver, are produced by some of the more prestigious mints.

 UK bullion coins, predominantly gold Sovereigns and Britannias and Silver Britannias, also benefit from exemption from Capital Gains Tax on future profits when the assets are eventually sold.
 This can be a valuable consideration for diverse holdings that may have to be sold in the same tax year as it can limit the overall CGT payable.